42 Ways to Lose 5 Inches of Belly Fat

 GO FOR GROUND

 While whole flaxseeds are high in the fat-shrinking nutrient ALA, their hard exteriors often resist digestion, meaning you don’t necessarily get the nutritional bang for your buck.
 Go for the ground version (also known as flax meal), which has about 2.3 grams of ALA per tbsp, or get nearly a week’s worth of the good stuff by drizzling a little of the oil onto your salad.
-Studies have found flax to be helpful for cardiovascular disease symptoms like hypertension, according to a recent study in the journal Hypertension.
+Studies have found flax to be helpful for cardiovascular disease symptoms like hypertension, according to a recent study in the journal Current Hypertension Reports.

 SNACK ON ALMONDS